The Scanning Flow

 - Acunetix 360 allows you to retest the vulnerabilities found on a previous scan.

 - You can choose the security test type for specific vulnerabilities.

 - Incremental scans help you save time.
 Instead of scanning the web application, you can just scan the new pages added since the last scan.

 Attackers use different methodologies to hack web applications.
 Every day brings the potential for a new attack.
 Scheduling and performing periodic security scans are vital.
 Each scan may discover new vulnerabilities on your web application.
 If vulnerabilities are detected, you need to fix them as quickly as possible and then re-test them with Acunetix 360.
-At this point, Acunetix 360 checks whether the issues are properly fixed.
+At this point, Acunetix 360 checks whether the vulnerabilities are properly fixed.
 They are then marked as resolved.
 This process needs to be conducted continuously so that the security of your web applications is maintained.

-Retesting Fixed Issues
+Retesting Fixed Vulnerabilities